MISSION

 Nursing Fellow

-Katie Fitch, MSN, FNP-BC is an Associate Principal in Medicine at Harvard Medical school and is a Clinical Research Nurse Practitioner in the MGH Metabolism Unit.
+Katie Fitch is an Associate Principal in Medicine at Harvard Medical school and is a Clinical Research Nurse Practitioner in the MGH Metabolism Unit.
 Katie conducts research to improve the understanding of metabolic complications of HIV including cardiovascular disease.
 She has also explored potential treatment interventions for these complications grounded in health promotion.

 Katie has worked internationally in Chile and Bolivia, has served as a National Health Service Corps Scholar, and has worked in primary care as a nurse practitioner at the Boston Health Care for the Homeless Program.
 She is also a volunteer community educator at several AIDS service organizations throughout Massachusetts where she enjoys working with community members to provide health education and promotion on how to prevent co-morbidities such as heart disease, diabetes, and dyslipidemia.

 Currently, Katie is the Project Manager for the REPRIEVE trial, a multicenter trial in HIV and cardiovascular disease.
-Throughout her experiences, Ms. Fitch remains dedicated to clinical research and the role that nurses, and nurse practitioners have in this area of practice.
-Katie provided nursing research education to master’s in nursing students in Mbarara Uganda January 2023.
+Throughout her experiences, she remains dedicated to clinical research and the role that nurses, and nurse practitioners have in this area of practice.
+As a returning nursing fellow for the second time, Katie again provided nursing research education to master’s in nursing students in Mbarara Uganda April 2024.

 Barbara “Bobbie” Curtis, CNM, MSN